A pressure-robust HHO method for the solution of the incompressible Navier-Stokes equations on general meshes: Discrete setting

 where the direct sum above is not orthogonal in general.
 Additionally, we define the $L^2$-orthogonal projector on the space $\Goly{{\rm c},k}(T)$ as $\bpi^{ {\rm c},k}_{\Goly{},T}$.
 Then, the \emph{divergence-preserving velocity reconstruction} ${\bR}_{T}^k: \uline{\bU}_T^k \rightarrow \RTN{k}(\Ths[T])$ is defined, for all $\uline{\bv}_T \in \uline{\bU}_T^k$, as the first component of the solution of the following mixed problem: Find $({\bR}_{T}^k\uline{\bv}_T,\ps,\ts)\in \RTN{k}(\Ths[T])\times \Poly{k}(\Ths[T])\times\Goly{{\rm c},k-1}(T)$ such that

-{ \begin{remark}[Allowing more than pyramidal meshes] A similar divergence-preserving operator has been proposed in \reVerM{R\#2 major point: checking and citing related work} \cite[Section 4.2]{Lederer:2017} in the context of finite elements pairs with continuous pressures.
+\begin{remark}[Allowing more than pyramidal meshes] A similar divergence-preserving operator has been proposed in \cite[Section 4.2]{Lederer:2017} in the context of finite elements pairs with continuous pressures.
 However, adapting it to the current HHO framework will restrict the submesh $\Ths[T]$ to be only a pyramidal submesh (or a vertex patch in the terminology of \cite{Lederer:2017}).
 Specifically, using the methodology introduced in \cite[Proof of Theorem 12]{Lederer:2017}, to prove the equation \eqref{ineq:rtn:consis} below, it will be necessary to construct the Lagrange hat function of $\bx_T$ (a polynomial function $q\in\Poly{1}(\Ths[T])$ such that $q(\bx_T)=1$ and vanishes at the other vertices of $\Ths[T]$) and use its properties with the crucial restriction that this hat function must vanish at the boundary of $T$.
 This is only possible when $\Ths[T]$ is pyramidal.
-In the current manuscript, we avoid this restriction using Lemma \ref{lemma:appx} below. \end{remark} }
+In the current manuscript, we avoid this restriction using Lemma \ref{lemma:appx} below. \end{remark}

 \begin{lemma}[Properties of $\bR_{T}^k$] It holds: \begin{enumerate}[(i)] \item \emph{Well-posedness.} For a given $\uline{\bv}_T \in \uline{\bU}_T^k $, there exists a unique solution to problem \eqref{eq:darcyT:weak}, and it holds that